ahamlinman/randomizer/SERVERMORE.md

 aren't interested in learning them, the AWS Lambda setup might be preferable (see `SERVERLESS.md`).

-In addition to the environment variables below, check `randomizer-server -help` for CLI flags that you may wish to set, like the bind address for the server (defaults to ":7636").
+In addition to the environment variables below, see `randomizer-server -help` for CLI flags that you may wish to set, like the bind address for the server (defaults to ":7636").